Pakuranga (electorate)

 Pakuranga is a New Zealand Parliamentary electorate.
 It gave the Social Credit Party one of its few MPs when Neil Morrison held the seat from 1984 to 1987, but otherwise the electorate seat has been held by the National Party since 1972.

 Its current MP is Simeon Brown who has held the electorate since the 2017 general election.

 Population centres

 Pakuranga is one of 64 general electorates used in New Zealand general elections.
-It covers part of eastern Auckland around the eponymous suburb of Pakuranga.
+It covers part of East Auckland around the eponymous suburb of Pakuranga.
 Other population centres include Farm Cove, Half Moon Bay, Bucklands Beach, parts of Highland Park and parts of Howick.